jEnbuska/react-proxy-state/README.md

 ### 2. Map context state to props
 Though context state can be manually be subscribed from context, Components should be defined by creating a higher-order component using 'mapContextToProps', that subscribes the context state changes on behave of the actual component.

+The higher-order component is called *Connector*
-The actual Component will get the context state as properties.
+The actual Component will get the context state as properties from the Connector component.
 ```
 import {mapContextToProps} from 'react-proxy-state';